benyanke/missal.io/README.md

 ![build status](https://travis-ci.org/benyanke/missal.io.svg)

+## Important Note
+Note that all the texts have not yet been transcribed.
+Additionally, the API interface may break at any time during development, though it is mostly finalized.
+It will later be formalized and documented when development and transcription is complete.

+Track [this thread](https://github.com/benyanke/missal.io/issues/24) if you wish to get updates on these changes.

 ## Goals
 This is a backend data project designed to put the content of the 1962 (and older) Roman Missals and the translations into a usable datastructure to be called as an api.